 Duolingo began with a question: what if we could teach languages for free?
 Learning a language used to require expensive classes, CDs, or tutors.
 I grew up in Guatemala, where learning English could double your income potential and change your family’s life.
 It always seemed unfair that only those with money could afford a good education, while those without money could barely learn to read and write.
-This idea became the mission of our company: to make education free and accessible to everyone – a mission that still guides us today.
+This idea became the mission of our company: to develop the best education in the world and make it universally available – a mission that still guides us today.

 In 2011, I was a Professor of Computer Science at Carnegie Mellon University, and I was in a fortunate position after selling two companies to Google.
 It was a time when I could step back and ask myself, “What kind of world do I want to live in and how can I make the greatest impact in creating that world?”
 I knew I wanted my next project to address inequality in education.
 That’s when my cofounder, Severin Hacker, and I came up with the idea for Duolingo.
 A free website (not even an app!) where you could learn a language while playing a game.
 We thought this would be good for the world.
 We didn’t know yet if it would be good for business.

 Before the launch, I remember thinking it would be pretty cool if one million people ever used our website.
 In 2012 we launched our app and since then, Duolingo has become the most downloaded education app in the history of the App Store.
 It’s now also the top-grossing education app worldwide.
 What makes me most proud is how we’ve accomplished this without compromising our mission – all of our learning content remains 100% free.

 Today I see evidence that we are fulfilling our mission in the fact that Duolingo is used by people all across the economic spectrum.
 At least on Duolingo, more money can’t buy you a better education.
 Now I know that doing good for the world can be good for business, too.
 When I think back on how we’ve ended up here, the two best decisions we made were: